Skip to main content

 Q: When waterfowl hunting, how far offshore are you allowed to anchor down?
 Is this considered trespassing?

 A: Where a waterfowl hunter can anchor varies depending on the location.
 Ultimately, it is the hunter’s responsibility to ensure they can legally anchor and hunt where they are discharging their firearm.
 In most non-tidal areas, the property boundary is the mean low water mark and hunters can legally anchor below this mark.
-However, the hunter should confirm the under-water lands are within the public domain.
+However, the hunter should confirm the underwater lands are within the public domain.
 Most counties now have publicly accessible property boundary maps online.
 In tidal areas, the public domain typically extends to the mean high-water mark.

 Q: What are the legal specifications for a crossbow?

 A: They must have a minimum overall length from the butt of the stock to the front of the limbs of 24 inches, a minimum limb width of 17 inches, and be able to launch a minimum 14-inch arrow/bolt (not including arrowhead).
-The draw weight must be 100-200 pounds.
-Crossbows specifications, like all aspects of crossbow use for hunting, are established in law by the NYS Legislature and Governor.
+The draw weight must be 100–200 pounds.
+Crossbow specifications, like all aspects of crossbow use for hunting, are established in law by the NYS Legislature and Governor.